mytutorcode/game-of-tennis-refactoring-kata/README.md

 The application uses the standard scoring rules for Tennis.

-- No points are scored = Love
-- 1 point scored = 15 points
-- 2 points scored = 30 points
-- 3 points scored = 40 points
-- 4 points earned = Game point

-For a tennis player to win a game, he/she must win with at least a two point lead.

-If the score is tied at 40 to 40 (what is called as a Deuce), a player must earn two consecutive points (an Advantage point and Point) to win the game.
-If the player who has an Advantage point loses the next point, the score will be Deuce once again.

-For the sake of simplicity, we are only implementing the scoring of **one** game.

-A game is won by the first player to reach 40 points (score 4 times)

 | Points | Description |
 |--------|-------------|
 | 0      | Love        |